isabella232/devo-ps.github.io/_posts/2012-10-23-devops-for-the-masses.md

 ---
 layout: post
 published: true
-title: "Getting Down To Business; Kicking Off devo.ps, A Tool To Manage"
+title: "Getting Down To Business; Applying To YCombinator"
 comments: true
 ---

-We're pretty excited to

-## Holder post for now

-That does not mean anything, we're merely testing the design.
+We had the idea for devo.ps stuck in our head for almost 2 years now; after

+In the past 6 to 8 months, we've  <a href='http://wiredcraft.com'>Wiredcraft</a> member